First Nations cultural heritage and engagement

 MATERIAL TOPIC

-We seek to ensure Traditional Owners and Custodians are central to heritage management so that cultural values are understood and remain protected.
-We understand the importance of identifying and working with those who have longstanding cultural and spiritual connections to land and waters where we have a presence, and we are guided by them in our efforts to avoid or minimise potential impact of our operations on those First Nations communities.
+We strive to ensure Traditional Owners and Custodians are central to heritage management so that their cultural values are understood and remain protected.
+We understand the importance of identifying and working with those who have longstanding cultural and spiritual connections to land and waters where we have a presence.
+By consulting effectively, we can be guided by First Nations peoples in our efforts to avoid or minimise the potential impact of our operations – this improves cultural heritage management performance, and can reduce the risk of unanticipated disruption to business activities such as through regulatory intervention.
+We also believe we can partner with First Nations communities to create positive outcomes that leave a lasting legacy, improving both our business and the communities where we operate in.

 Our approach